gw-ospo/curioss-patterns/piggyback-onto-a-larger-conference.md

 # Solution
 Identify a well-aligned larger event (e.g. a regional tech conference, academic symposium, or open source summit) and propose a co-located session, track, or ‘mini-summit’.
 This could take the form of a panel, workshop, hackathon or project showcase.

-Co-ordinate with the host organizers to secure a time slot and venue space, and to leverage their infrastructure, promotion channels and attendee base.
+Co-ordinate with the host organizers to secure a time slot and venue space.
+Leverage their infrastructure, promotion channels and attendee base.

 # Resulting Context
 The OSPO gains exposure, establishes credibility, and fosters partnerships - all without the heavy burden of organizing a full-scale event.